 Description

-Moss Bank is a substantial two-storey gentleman farmer's residence dating from around 1850, situated on a slight rise to the west of Ballycreelly Road, approximately 2 miles north of Ballygowan.
-The house features a hipped roof with a flattened centre and is accompanied by a large complex of outbuildings attached at the rear.
+Moss Bank is a substantial two-storey gentleman farmer's residence of circa 1850, located on a slight rise to the west of Ballycreelly Road, approximately two miles north of Ballygowan.
+The house has a large complex of outbuildings attached at the rear and is Grade B1 listed.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.